‘Star Wars: Visions’ is a sign that we don’t need a cinematic universe

 And that’s just that storyline.
 The expanded universe gave us characters such as Darth Nihil, Darth Bane, Darth Revan, Grand Admiral Thrawn and so many others that added layers and layers to the universe.

-But Disney decided to do something different.
-Disney decided to rename all of those stories as “Legends” — a non-canon expanded universe story.
-In return, Disney decided to release its own stories for the expanded universe.
+But Disney did something different.
+Disney renamed all of those stories as “Legends” — a non-canon expanded universe story.
+In return, Disney released its own stories for the expanded universe.
 Its “Aftermath” trilogy told of the events directly after the Empire’s fall.
 And since then, there have been some books and comics few and far between that have tried to rewrite the expanded universe.

 The Disney era of “Star Wars” has, in many ways, tried to reflect the Marvel Cinematic Universe.
 It’s tried to interweave all of its stories together to create one single product that has Easter eggs and teasers for other movies, books and comics.
 That makes sense since the MCU is one of the most successful franchises in the history of cinema, and it continues to show long-lasting success even after more than 25 films and decades of content.